Nerotek01/Nerotek01/README.md

 I treat infrastructure as an engineering discipline, not a configuration exercise.
 Every system I build is architected around **service isolation**, **state consistency across nodes**, and **resilient inter-service communication** via Redis pub/sub and message queues.

+> **Note on scale and accessibility**
+> This style is intended for large-scale projects and server networks — it operates on a completely different level.
+> It does **not** require paid, proprietary, or extremely powerful software.
+> Everything is tunable to an extreme degree: you can adjust parameters down to `0.00000000000001` or similar precision, giving you full control without expensive dependencies.

 ---

 ### System Overview